-To determine whether mechano-sensing was age-dependent, F-actin SF formation and FA assembly activities were measured in cKit+ MPP from 3 <30y and 3 >55y strains.
-Irrespective of age, SF formation increased with greater E (Fig 2A).
-Homogeneity measurements were used to quantify formation of the F-actin cables (Haralick et al., 1973; Pantic et al., 2012), SF homogeneity was inversely proportional to E in both age groups, which showed similar slopes (Fig 2B,C).
-Progenitors from both age groups were stained for pFAK and vinculin, which co-localize at FA.
-More FA assemblies were observed with increased E at the MPP-gel interfaces, and FA formation was not impaired with age (Fig 2D,E).
-FA homogeneity was inversely proportional to E with comparable slopes in both age groups (Fig 2F,G).
+To determine whether mechanosensing was age dependent, F-actin SF formation and FA assembly activities were measured in cKit+ MPP from three <30 years and three >55 years strains.
+Irrespective of age, SF formation increased with greater E (Figure 2A).
+Homogeneity measurements were used to quantify formation of the F-actin cables (Haralick et al., 1973; Pantic et al., 2012); SF homogeneity was inversely proportional to E in both age groups, which showed similar slopes (Figures 2B and 2C).
+Progenitors from both age groups were stained for pFAK and vinculin, which colocalize at FA.
+More FA assemblies were observed with increased E at the interfaces of MPP and gels, and FA formation was not impaired with age (Figures 2D and 2E).
+FA homogeneity was inversely proportional to E with comparable slopes in both age groups (Figures 2F and 2G).
 Thus, similar SF and FA phenotypes were observed both in younger and older cKit+ MPP.

-Extracellular signal regulated kinase (ERK) is phosphorylated in response to increased elastic modulus in some adherent cell lines (Provenzano et al., 2009) and because it is a key effector of serum responses, changes in its modulation could cause pleiotropic cellular responses.
-Both young and old cKit+ MPP exhibited a low level of ERK phosphorylation on 200Pa PA gels, but increased up to 15-fold on 2350Pa PA gels (Fig 2H,I).
-Differences in pERK were not significant between age groups, and MAPK inhibitor PD98059 prevented ERK phosphorylation in all cases.
-By these measures, modulus-dependent activity in serum response was independent of age.
+Extracellular signal-regulated kinase (ERK) is phosphorylated in response to increased elastic modulus in some adherent cell lines (Provenzano et al., 2009), and because it is a key effector of serum responses, changes in its modulation could cause pleiotropic cellular responses.
+Both young and old cKit+ MPP exhibited a low level of ERK phosphorylation on 200 Pa PA